asjafjell/ansible/README.md

 4. Run ansible script: `ansible-playbook main.yml -i hosts`

 ## Todo
+* Use [lineinfile](http://docs.ansible.com/ansible/lineinfile_module.html) for adding .zshrc commands for jenv
 * Split into two main tasks.
-One for programs and one for more specific work environment
+One for programs and one for more specific work environment like java
 * Use downloads folder for scripts downloading every time (like zsh)
 * Configure shell with autocomplete like [here](http://sourabhbajaj.com/mac-setup/iTerm/zsh.html)
-* Set up Java
 * Set up environment variables